 The execution platform is a standard commercial off-the-shelf (COTS) computing platform running the Microsoft Windows 2000 operating system.
-For level 1 Operating System Security, the software Module remains compliant with the FIPS 140-2 validation when operating on any general purpose computer (GPC) since the software of the Module does not require modification when ported (excluding platform specific configuration modifications).
+For level 1 Operating System Security, the software Module remains compliant with the FIPS 140-2 validation when operating on any general purpose computer (GPC) since the software of the Module does not require modification when ported.